lscaldas/auger-overlap-avoider/README.md

 The different scripts to import, export, and analyze data were written by:<br>
 Lucas de Souza Caldas <br>
 ldesouzacaldas@gmail.com<br>
-By using these scripts, the author should be included in the Acknowledgments section of your upcoming paper.
-In the case of a more direct contribution, the script author should be included as an author.
+When using these scripts, please include the author in the Acknowledgments section of your upcoming paper.
+If the script author has made a more direct contribution, consider including them as a co-author.